Back to Blog

 For CPAs advising residential rental clients, cost segregation is only as strong as the documentation behind it.
 A reclass schedule may generate deductions, but without substantiation, it can create risk for the preparer and the taxpayer.

-RentalWriteOff delivers engineering-grade level of detail in a cost segregation documentation package—typically in 2 business days, for under $800, with about 5 minutes of client time for residential rental properties.
-CPAs can submit on behalf of clients through our CPA Portal, partnership programs are available for firms, and audit support is included with every report we deliver.
+RentalWriteOff delivers engineering-grade level of detail in a cost segregation documentation package, typically in 2 business days, with a streamlined intake requiring about 5 minutes of client time for residential rental properties.
+CPAs can submit on behalf of clients through our Partner Portal, partnership programs are available for firms, and audit support is included with every report we deliver.

 Why “audit-ready” matters for CPAs